 Nitro Cold Brew, defined

 Nitro cold brews are on their way to replacing iced coffees.
-They are the newest trend popping up in coffee shops across the country.
+There are many benefits to drinking cold brew, so it's no surprise that they are the newest trend popping up in coffee shops across the country.
 Even though you probably haven’t heard of them until recently, they have been around since 2013.

 An entrepreneur named Nate Armbrust came up with the idea.
 He was inspired by brewers who added carbon dioxide and nitrogen into their beers to create fizzy, delicious drinks.
 Armbrust experimented with carbon dioxide in his coffee at first, but it added acidity, which destroyed the flavor.
 But nitrogen, which is used on sweeter beers, brought out the best flavors in his coffee.